The best headlamps 2023: for your adventures in the dark

 No rear light for road runners

 The Black Diamond Storm 500R the most powerful and multi-featured product in the Utah brand’s new multi-purpose, rechargeable R series of headlamps.
 It’s designed for adventurers who value versatility and performance alongside the size and weight of a small unit.
-Featuring proximity, distance and night vision settings, as well as strobe and brightness memory, it's got plenty to shout about for such a compact package.
+Featuring proximity, distance and night vision settings, as well as strobe and brightness memory, it's got plenty to shout about for such a compact package and we loved testing it out during our runs, hikes and camping trips.

 At 100g, it's light enough to take trail running, yet its many features make it suitable for hiking, mountaineering, climbing, snow sports and camping too.
-Its 500 lumens maximum brightness and beam distance of 120 metres gives it excellent trail finding ability and you can expect it to last seven hours on this setting.
+We found its 500 lumens maximum brightness and beam distance of 120 metres gave it excellent trail finding ability and it will last seven hours on this setting.
 Cold conditions are no trouble for its lithium-ion battery, which recharges quickly via micro-USB, so there's no need to carry additional batteries.

 The Storm is waterproof tested under one meter of water for 30 minutes, giving it a rating of IP67, so it will cope with a serious downpour no problem.
-The recycled elastic headband is comfortable and keeps your beam stable.
+We found that the recycled elastic headband was comfortable and kept our beam stable.
 A super little product that further enhances the already solid reputation Black Diamond's workhorse Storm series.

 Read our full Black Diamond Storm 500R review